Things to see and do - Rye

 Tourist attractions Rye : Things to see and do

-With its steep, intricate little streets, the old quarter of Rye displays a wealth of different building materials and offers sudden glimpses of the countryside.
-It is worth setting out on foot to explore Mermaid Street, a pretty little cobblestone r..
+With its steep, intricate little streets, the old quarter of Rye offers sudden glimpses of the countryside.
+It is worth setting out on foot to explore Mermaid Street, a pretty little cobblestone road.
+Admire the view from the top of St Mary's Church ..

 Among the delights of the long and gently winding street is the Dutch gabled Old Grammar School of 1636.
 The round towers of the Landgate mark the point where the isthmus connected the island port with the mainland.